Corrective lens: Abbe number

 Of all of the properties of particular lens material, the one that most closely relates to its optical performance is its dispersion, which is specified by the Abbe number.
 Higher Abbe numbers mean a better lens material, and lower Abbe numbers result in the presence of chromatic aberration (i.e., color fringes above/below or to the left/right of a high contrast object), especially in larger lens sizes and stronger prescriptions (beyond ±4.00D).
 Generally, lower Abbe numbers are a property of mid and higher index lenses that cannot be avoided, regardless of the material used.
 The Abbe number for a material at a particular refractive index formulation is usually specified as its Abbe value.

-In practice, a change from 30 to 32 Abbe will not have a practically noticeable benefit, but a change from 30 to 47 could be beneficial for users with strong prescriptions that move their eyes and look "off-axis" of the optical center of the lens.
-Note that some users do not sense color fringing directly but will just describe "off-axis blurriness".
+In practice, an Abbe number change from 30 to 32 will not have a practically noticeable benefit, but a change from 30 to 47 could be beneficial for users with strong prescriptions that move their eyes and look "off-axis" of the optical center of the lens.
+Some users do not sense color fringing directly but will just describe "off-axis blurriness".